-COP Borneo has a range of facilities including a block of quarantine cages, socialisation cages and one small medical clinic/baby house.
-It also has facilities for COP staff including a dormitory for staff that stay overnight to care for sick or infant orangutans.
-COP has numerous teams in the field that investigate and confiscate illegally held captive orangutans.
+BORA has numerous teams in the field that investigate and confiscate illegally held captive orangutans.
 Most of these are young orphan orangutans whose mothers have been brutally killed.
-Once rescued from often squalid conditions, these vulnerable orphans will undergo a full medical check and quarantine period at COP Borneo before being introduced to other orangutans at the centre.
+Once rescued from often squalid conditions, these vulnerable orphans will undergo a full medical check and quarantine period at our BORA centre before being introduced to other orangutans.
 Many confiscated orangutans are very young and require regular milk feeds.
 These youngsters have full time carers during the day and night so they receive the care that they would have had from their own mothers.

-After the young orangutans have completed their quarantine period, they can then take part in forest school where they develop the required skills needed for release into the forest.
-These skills include nest building, traveling in the canopy and being able to identify and access various forest food sources including fruits, leaves, bark, cambium and insects.
+After the young orangutans have completed their quarantine period, they can then take part in Jungle School where they develop the required skills needed for release into the forest.
+These skills include nest building, traveling in the canopy and being able to find and identify a large variety of forest food sources including fruits, leaves, bark, cambium, and insects.
 Young orangutans spend many years learning these skills from their mother in the forest, so the rehabilitation journey is a slow process.
 Orangutans develop at different rates depending on their age, temperament and how long they spent with their mother in the forest.

-Funds from our orangutan adoption program go towards the rescue and care of these precious orphaned orangutans at COP Borneo.
+Funds from our orangutan adoption program go towards the rescue and care of these precious orphaned orangutans at our BORA rescue centre.